For the School Supply List: 25 Ways to Promote Effort, Attitude and Respect

 - Find the good in everyone you meet.

-- Think of how attitude influences respect.
+- Think how attitude influences respect.
 According to Clay Christensen, “If your attitude is such that you can only learn from some people, your learning opportunities will be very limited.
 But if you have a humble eagerness to learn something from everybody, your learning opportunities will be unlimited.”

-- Use names like “scholar,” “student,” “learner” as you talk with your child.
+- Use names like “scholar,” “student,” and “learner” as you talk with your child.
 Have fun with it “Scholar Simon…”

 - Give your children/students your undivided attention — spend time with them and be there.